-Homemade Stuffing Recipe with Apples and SausageThis is a gorgeous alternative to your traditional Thanksgiving turkey.
-It’s the perfect centerpiece for your table and is juicy and delicious.
+Homemade Stuffing Recipe with Apples and SausageThis is a gorgeous alternative to your traditional Thanksgiving turkey or Christmas menu.
+It’s the perfect centerpiece for your table and is juicy and tender.
 Truly impressive.

-- Prep Time: 40 minutes
+- Prep Time: 20 minutes not including brining

 - Cook Time: 2 1/2 hours not including resting

-- Total Time: 4 hours
+- Total Time: 3 hours

-- Yield: 12 servings of Roast and Stuffing 1x
+- Yield: 12 servings of Roast 1x

 - 1 gallon Water